garuda-linux/infrastructure-nix/README.md

 chaotic rm $package # remove package from the repository
 ```

-Further information may be obtained by clicking `chaotic seen above`.
+Further information may be obtained by clicking `chaotic` seen above.
 The corresponding builders are:

 - `[chaotic-aur]`: `temeraire`
 - `[garuda]`: `repo`